concierge/Concierge/doc/Docker.md

 Thanks to docker, your personal chat-bot can be contained and readily deployed wherever, for an experience that is consistent on all platforms!

-## docker-kassy Quickstart
+## docker-concierge Quickstart
 ### Prerequisites
 First, ensure you have docker-engine installed for your platform.
 See the [Docker installation docs][did].

 ### Configuration
-Once docker-engine is up and running, there are a number of arguments to control the platforms that Kassy will integrate with.
+Once docker-engine is up and running, there are a number of arguments to control the platforms that your bot will integrate with.
 For each specific platform see the relevant documentation.
-To get started, all Kassy needs is a valid config.json file plus a switch that references a given platform.
+To get started, all that is required is a valid config.json file plus a switch that references a given platform.

 #### Platform config.json specification documentation
 * [Facebook][fb]